 - Culinary and Wine Institute

 All applications for the Ph.D. program must be submitted online through The Graduate School.
-Applications will be reviewed and voted on individually by the department's graduate faculty based on:
+Applications will be reviewed and assessed individually by the department's graduate faculty based on:

 - The applicant's academic record (especially work done at a Master's level)